 Zen enlightenment is a complicated issue.
-For a long time I subscribed to the cliches – you know.
-You sit in a temple for sixty hours meditating on the sound of one hand clapping and then bang!
-You become one with the universe and it’s one big cosmic orgasm.
+For a long time I subscribed to the cliches.
+You sit in a temple for sixty hours meditating on the sound of one hand clapping and then in a sort of cosmic orgasm become one with the universe.
 Or something like that.
 As I grew older, and actually tried practicing Zen, and read Christian writers like Thomas Merton and other mystics, I began to understand that this idea of awakening – enlightenment, rebirth, whatever – was actually quite personal and very hard to talk or write about it.

-And yet, talk and write about it I do, in main part because I’m a voluble bastard who can’t really shut up!
+And yet, talk and write about it I do, in main part because I’m a voluble guy for whom shutting up is a kind of puzzle.
+Sometimes I do it, sometimes I don’t, and it’s not always clear why or how.
 My spiritual path settled some years ago when I became a student of A Course in Miracles which, for me, is a helpful and natural blend of Christianity and the eastern practices that have been so influential and useful to me.
 In that text, we learn mostly about awakening – what we might say is simply the recognition that our will is God’s and God’s is ours.
 There is no separation between what we are what God is.

 At one point, the Course points out that awakening, which “runs easily and gladly through the Kingdom,” is the “natural response of every Son of God to the Voice for his Creator, because It is the Voice for his creations and for his own extension” (T-8.II.8:5-6).